 Home and Community Care Nurse – RN or LPN

 Reporting to: The Home Care Nurse reports directly to the Yunesit’in Health Director

-Position Summary: Working within the context of the culturally safe, client-centered, family focused vision and goals of the Yunesit’in Band Home and Community Care Program, and in accordance with the British Columbia College of Nursing Professionals (BCCNP) Standards of Practice, the Home Care Nurse combines her/his health sciences knowledge with assessment, supervisory and clinical nursing skills to effectively assess and coordinate client care for the Yunesit’in Band Home and Community Care Program.
+Position Summary: Working within the context of the culturally safe, client-centered, family focused vision and goals of the Yunesit’in Government’s Home and Community Care Program, and in accordance with the British Columbia College of Nurses and Midwives (BCCNM) Standards of Practice.
+The Home Care Nurse combines her/his health sciences knowledge with assessment, supervisory and clinical nursing skills to effectively assess and coordinate client care for the Yunesit’in Band Home and Community Care Program.
 The Home Care Nurse provides direction, guidance and supervision of the Home Support Workers.

 Why you want to work with us:

 • Salary commensurate with BC Nurses Union wages and negotiable as per applicant’s experience

 • First Nations Health Authority (FNHA) offers professional development opportunities, the attendance of which is supported.

 • Full access to FNHA Practice Support and Practice Consultation teams for Home and Community Care

 • Member in good standing of the BCCNM